 Leads Club - Thursday Co-Ed Luncheon

 Join us for our weekly business networking luncheon where you will meet other business owners working together to build their businesses.
-Our speakers will be Keane Roberts of Keane Ideas and Greg Honnold of Farmer's Insurance.
+Our speakers will be Janie Arnold our Leads Club Area Consultant and Steve Sherwin, Chiropractor.
 Please contact Cheryl Ebner of Santa Barbara Virtual Assistants at 968-1282 with questions or to R.S.V.P.

 Event Details